lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     the PEG is in vacuum:

 ..  code-block:: lammps
-    :caption: *to be copied in singlePEG/input.lammps*

     fix mynve all nve
     fix myber all temp/berendsen 300 300 100

 ..  container:: justify

-    Let us print the temperature in a file:
+    Let us print the temperature in a file by also adding the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in singlePEG/input.lammps*

     dump mydmp all atom 1000 dump.lammpstrj
     dump_modify mydmp append yes
     thermo 1000
     variable mytemp equal temp
-    fix myat1 all ave/time 10 10 100 v_mytemp file temperature.dat
+    fix myat1 all ave/time 10 10 100 v_mytemp file output-temperature.dat

 ..  container:: justify

-    The *dump_modify* ensures that the coordinates are written in the existing dump.lammpstrj file.
+    The *dump_modify* ensures that the coordinates are written in the already existing *dump.lammpstrj* file.
-    Finally let us run the simulation for a very short time (10 ps):
+    Finally let us run the simulation for a very short time (10 ps) by adding the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in singlePEG/input.lammps*

-    timestep 1
+    timestep 1.0
     run 10000
     write_data PEG.data

 ..  container:: justify

-    If you open the dump.lammpstrj file
+    If you open the *dump.lammpstrj* file
-    using VMD, you can see the PEG molecule starting from an extremely elongated and unrealistic shape, and gently equilibrating until reaching a reasonable state.
+    using VMD, you can see the PEG molecule gently equilibrating until reaching a reasonable state.

 .. figure:: ../figures/level2/polymer-in-water/singlePEG-light.png